 Through our newly launched Family Reunification Program RAICES is working with the Texas Civil Rights Project to identify the families being separated at the border.
 TCRP has been tracking prosecutions of people at the McAllen, TX court and then sharing individuals identified as separated from their children.
 Since June 1, 2018, we have received the names of 184 people separated from their children at the McAllen court alone.
 Separately from this work, RAICES has also been identifying the parents of children we see in our children’s program who have been separated from their parents since January 2017.
 We currently have close to 200 families on that list, but the vast majority have been separated from their parents more recently.
 We expect these numbers to climb rapidly.

 Does your organization want to learn more about immigration?
-Would you like to get trained on Knowing Your Rights?
-Contact us today to request a free workshop for your community.
-Available throughout Texas.
+Would you like to receive a Know Your Rights presentation?
+Contact us today to see if we are able to offer a free session for your community.

 RAICES is a newly designated refugee resettlement agency, welcoming and supporting refugees and their families from all over the world as they make their home in San Antonio.
 Under the guidance of Einas Albadri, the RAICES Refugee Resettlement program has welcomed over 300 individuals to San Antonio during our first year of operation.
 RAICES administers short-term Refugee Cash Assistance and Match Grant benefits that are available for eligible individuals that include Refugees, Asylees, Certified Victims of severe forms of trafficking, Cuban and Haitian entrants, Certain Amerasians, and Special Immigrant Visa holders from Iraq & Afghanistan.
 Requirements and enrollment deadlines apply.
 We are always looking for community members interested in providing welcome and assistance to families as they adjust to new homes, new lives, new schools, and jobs in our community.

-Without the generous support of volunteers in our communities and who travel to Texas to volunteer, none of work would be possible!
-Join a team of over 300 active volunteers who work with our clients providing direct support as part of the Karnes Pro-Bono Project or by assisting with community legal clinic.
+Without the generous support of volunteers in our communities and those who travel to Texas to volunteer, none of our work would be possible!
+Join a team of over 300 active volunteers who work with our clients providing direct and indirect support.
 If you want to get involved, we have a place for you!